nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### 5.2.2 Listing all ingredients : `fridge` <a id="list-ingredient"></a>
 Contributed by: Olivia

-Shows a list of all ingredients in the Fridge.
+<br> Shows a list of all ingredients in the Fridge.

 <br>  The image below is what Wishful Shrinking looks like after you have listed all ingredients in the Fridge. <br
 ><br>